naveenkumar-developer/calculator.github.io/docs/README.md

 #Calculator
-It's my first calculator project using HTML and CSS
+It's my first calculator project using HTML and CSS and javascript